sst/sst/www/docs/constructs/ApiGatewayV1Api.snippets.md

 });
 ```

 Note that, normally SST will look for a hosted zone by stripping out the first part of the `domainName`.
 But this is not possible when the `domainName` is a reference.
-Since its value will be resolved at deploy time.
-So you'll need to specify the `hostedZone` explicitly.
+So you'll need to specify the `cdk.hostedZone` explicitly.

 ### Authorization